Western Australian Museum

 The Western Australian Museum is a statutory authority within the Culture and the Arts Portfolio, established under the Museum Act 1969.

 The museum has six main sites.
-The state museum, now known as WA Museum Boola Bardip, officially re-opened on 21 November 2020 in the Perth Cultural Centre.
+The state museum, WA Museum Boola Bardip, is located in the Perth Cultural Centre.
 The other sites are: the WA Maritime Museum and WA Shipwrecks Museum in Fremantle, the Museum of the Great Southern in Albany, the Museum of Geraldton in Geraldton, and the Museum of the Goldfields in Kalgoorlie-Boulder.

 History

 Established in 1891 in the Old Perth Gaol, it was known as the Geological Museum and consisted of geological collections.
 In 1892, ethnological and biological exhibits were added, and in 1897, the museum officially became the Western Australian Museum and Art Gallery.